 Larian is Going Back to the Old Divinity

-The big reason why Larian Games ditched the action RPG genre for Divinity was that the studio didn’t make much money from them (until the Original Sin overhaul), and several of the Divinity games even brought the studio to the brink of bankruptcy.
-Larian managed to save itself with a Kickstarter fundraiser for Divinity: Original Sin, afterward finding massive success with its sequel, Divinity: Original Sin 2.
+Larian had to ditch the action RPG genre for Divinity as it didn’t make much money for them due to several factors (until the Original Sin overhaul).
+Several of the Divinity games even brought the studio to the brink of bankruptcy.
+Larian only managed to save itself with a Kickstarter fundraiser for the turn-based Divinity: Original Sin RPG, afterward finding massive success with its sequel, Divinity: Original Sin 2.

-Eventually, Larian’s success with turn-based RPGs caught the attention of Wizards of the Coast for a Dungeons and Dragons game– a belated sequel to Baldur’s Gate.
+Eventually, Larian’s success with turn-based RPGs caught the attention of Wizards of the Coast for a Dungeons and Dragons game, letting them secure the belated sequel to Baldur’s Gate.
 As we all know, Baldur’s Gate 3 was met with overwhelming critical and financial success.
-Now, Larian’s success with Baldur’s Gate 3 has paved the way for Divinity 3, as the studio goes back full circle to the franchise that started it all for them.
+Now, Larian’s success with Baldur’s Gate 3 has paved the way for Divinity, as the studio goes back full circle to the franchise that started it all for them.

-It’s not clear whether Divinity 3 will be an action RPG like its namesake predecessors, but ditching “Original Sin” in the title was a bold move and likely an indication of the upcoming game’s genre since the old Divinity games were also action RPGs.
-Do take this with a grain of salt since Larian Games hasn’t officially confirmed or revealed Divinity 3‘s format or genre.
+It’s not clear whether Divinity will be an action RPG like its namesake predecessors, but ditching “Original Sin” in the title was a bold move and likely an indication of the upcoming game’s genre since the old Divinity games were also action RPGs.
+Do take this with a grain of salt since Larian Studios hasn’t officially confirmed or revealed Divinity‘s format or genre.